christopher-hakkaart/nextflow/docs/workflow.md

 ### Values

-A *dataflow value* is an asynchronous value.

-Dataflow values can be created using the {ref}`channel.value <channel-value>` factory, and they are created by processes (under {ref}`certain conditions <process-out-singleton>`).
+A *dataflow value* is an asynchronous value created using the {ref}`channel.value <channel-value>` factory or by processes under {ref}`certain conditions <process-out-singleton>`.

-A dataflow value cannot be accessed directly, but only through an operator or process.
-For example:
+You can access dataflow values directly through operators or processes:

 ```nextflow
 channel.value(1).view { v -> "dataflow value is ${v}" }